Skip to content

 • Intermediate models (int_ prefix) are excluded from schema coverage checks since they are typically ephemeral.

-• The --fix flag only generates missing schema stubs.
+• The --fix flag generates missing schema stubs and injects contract enforcement config.
 Other fixes require manual intervention.

 • Checks are fast and do not require a warehouse connection — all data comes from local files.